CollabAR-Source/CollabAR-Code/README.md

 To train the distortion classifier, follow the procedure below:

-1. Prepare your dataset and put it in *CollabAR-Code* dir.
+1. Prepare your training set and put it in the *CollabAR-Code* dir.
 Note that the dataset folder cannot contain non-image files.
-2. Change directory to *CollabAR-Code* dir.
+2. Change directory to the *CollabAR-Code* dir.
 3. Run the script as follows: `python .\trainDisClassifer.py -training_set`
    - *training_set*: indicates dir that contains the training images.
 4. The generated weights named "*type_model.hdf5*" will be saved in a created folder named "*weights*".